 Aiming to walk 1000 miles this year has lead me to some fantastic walking spots with a diverse range of terrain.
 Most people (myself included) assume that to walk such a distance requires serious mountains or trekking over a few days, and actually, it doesn’t!
 It just requires some imagination and dedication (actually a lot of that).

-The first part of the walk is a woodland so as well as the lovely tall trees to watch swaying in the breeze, there’s a winding stream along side, which looked great for a paddle!
-And clumbs of small rocks which spit out water like this for one.
+The first part of the walk is a woodland so as well as the lovely tall trees to watch swaying in the breeze, there’s a winding stream alongside, which looked great for a paddle!
+And clumps of small rocks which spit out water like this for one.

 I love walking among woodlands (said to improve creative thinking).
 The trees are tall, some gangly, with bird boxes, and squirrels chasing each other.
 Even if you didn’t want to do the full walk, a picnic in the woods is just as good as an idea as any.
 There are even a few fallen down trees for easy climbing.